 I’ll never forget my dad’s words after I decided to become a commercial actor and had gone on several auditions with no bookings and very few callbacks.
 He said, “Aside from making it as a rock star, this is the second most competitive job.
 Be prepared for the nos, but don’t ever let them affect your next opportunity.
 It’s like water off a duck’s back—shake it off and move on to the next.”

 These days, a demo reel is just as important as a headshot when it comes to securing the next opportunity.
 Think about getting into a room with someone you have never been in with.
 A reel isn’t only used to seek out representation, but to show casting directors firsthand exactly what you have done and what you can do.
-I like to keep my reel short and sweet.
-I use the editor I have had for years, Ryan J. Thompson, who stores all my clips so we can make a new reel annually that’s fresh and current.
+I keep my reel short and sweet and work use an editor I’ve worked with for years who stores all my clips so we can make a new reel annually that’s fresh and current.

 Starting out as an actor, I was terrified to audition.
 I’d always be fine in the car, but whenever I’d walk into the casting office and sign in, my legs would start shaking.
 So I started taking standup and improv classes to help break the nerves.
 I thought if I could just get up in front of a room full of people and make it out alive, there would be no reason why I couldn’t have fun in a casting room with just a fraction of the people, who were actually on my side and wanted me to get the job.